enebular/docs/en/GetStarted/index.md

 This page contains the the basics of getting started with enebular.

 - [Introduction](./Introduction.md)
-  - How to create enebular account, projects and assets.
+  - How to create an enebular account, projects and assets.
 - [Flow Deployment](./FlowDeployment.md)
   - How to deploy a flow.
 - [Data Visualization](./DataVisualization.md)